hopr-framework/hopr/docs/documentation/tutorials/straightedgedboxes.md

   </tr>
 </table>

-The index of the first component of the `BCIndex` vector `1` says that the boundary condition on position one, `BC_zminus`, is assigned to the first surface.
-Furthermore, the index of the second component of the `BCIndex` vector `2` means that the second boundary condition `BC_yminus` is assigned to the second surface of the cartesian box.
-The other boundary conditions are assigned on the same way to their surfaces.
-For more examples go to {ref}`tutorials/straightedgedboxes:Cartesian Box: Exemplary Variations of Boundary Conditions`.
+The index of the first component of the `BCIndex` vector `1` assigns the boundary condition on position one, `BC_zminus`, to the first surface.
+Consequently, the index of the second component of the `BCIndex` vector `2` assigns the second boundary condition `BC_yminus` to the second surface of the Cartesian box and so on.
+More examples are given in {ref}`tutorials/straightedgedboxes:Cartesian Box: Exemplary Variations of Boundary Conditions`.

 ### Cartesian Box: Output Visualization
-If there is a need for assistance of visualizing the HOPR output visit {ref}`tutorials/index_visualization:Visualization`.
+The following section highlights the visualization of the above setup.
+For more details on the HOPR visualization output, see {ref}`tutorials/index_visualization:Visualization`.

 <h4>Mesh<a class="headerlink" href="#mesh-unlisted" title="Permalink to this heading"></a></h4>